wmeyer/smart-contract-validation/index.md

 ## Creating the model

 Before we can analyze the contract behavior, we need to create a matching Alloy model.
+The goal is to create a formal specification which can be checked for certain properties.
+(Note: even if your specification is perfect, you still need to verify that your contract actually implements it.
+See [Security Considerations](http://solidity.readthedocs.io/en/latest/security-considerations.html)  in the Solidity documentation for details.

 Alloy is a very different language from Solidity.
 While Solidity is object-oriented and imperative, Alloy is declarative and feels like a mixture of logic and functional programming.